Deepanshi-Badwaya/pick-image/README.md

 ## Features:

--The first step is to give permission to access your device's camera and gallery.
+- The first step is to give permission to access your device's camera and gallery.
 - We can easily click the image and set it to wherever we wish to use it, just as we can do with the gallery.

 ## Usage: